 SINGAPORE – Homeowners looking to refinance their existing home loans will enjoy more flexibility with regard to the Total Debt Servicing Ratio (TDSR), the Monetary Authority of Singapore (MAS) said on Thursday (Sept 1).

-This will allow property owners to refinance their home loans at prevailing low interest rates even if it means busting the TDSR limit of 60 per cent.
+This will allow property owners like those at The Affinity at Serangoon to refinance their home loans at prevailing low-interest rates even if it means busting the TDSR limit of 60 percent.